Master of Science in Cybersecurity

 • Computer network architect

-If you are interested in pursuing an MS in Cybersecurity but have an undergraduate degree in an unrelated field, you may consider applying for a certificate in cybersecurity before applying for the MS in Cybersecurity degree.
-Students interested in changing careers can use the certificate program to acquire the necessary foundational knowledge, and to prepare for success in the MS program.
+If you are interested in pursuing a Master of Science in Cybersecurity but hold an undergraduate degree in an unrelated field, one viable option is to apply for a certificate in cybersecurity before proceeding with the MS in Cybersecurity degree.
+Additionally, some students may opt for a bridge program in information technology management or a bridge in computer science that can offer a seamless transition, providing the foundational knowledge needed to advance in a graduate program.
+Students interested in changing careers can use the certificate and bridge programs to acquire the necessary foundational knowledge that can help you prepare for this graduate program.

 TOTAL CREDITS & COURSE LENGTH: